Is the Expected Revolution in Nigeria Possible?

 Is successful secession more likely than a successful revolution?

-The need for Nigeria’s expected revolution does not need much restating but revolutionary leaders must be shrewd and thorough enough to effectively decimate the resistance of the system they seek to change.
-Will it grant the people their inalienable freedoms?Politically, economically and socially the nation called Nigeria is thoroughly rotten.
-The institutions of the nation that are supposed to uphold it and cause it to flourish have become necrotic and the moral cost of flouting institutions all over is near zero.
+The need for Nigeria’s expected revolution does not need much restating.
+But revolutionary leaders must be shrewd and thorough enough to decimate the resistance of the system they seek to change.
+According to George Ayittey, most African revolutionaries play unwittingly into the hands of despots or are mere power/money seekers.
+Too many bold leaders are in love with the idea of revolution.
+But many can gauge its requirements, discipline, costs and unseen realities that come with it?
+Is a people’s revolution possible?
+Will these revolutionaries grant the people their inalienable freedoms?
+In political, economical and social senses, the nation called Nigeria is thoroughly rotten.
+Freedom is the stuff of abstraction and imagination and possibility.
+The institutions of the nation that are supposed to uphold it and cause it to flourish.
+Alas, the institutions have become necrotic and the moral cost of flouting them all over is near zero.

 Hence, a revolution will serve Nigeria well only if it can establish vibrant, enforceable institutions in all spheres of activities in society.
 Yet, the moral cost of flouting them is high to extreme.
 Tragically, a nation whose citizens embrace the ever-falling standards of mediocrity by which they rule it in the name of adaptability.
 And the denial of learned helpless of the masses cannot be easy to galvanise into revolution.